vackosar/vackosar.github.io/_drafts/2021-10-04-electra-cheaper-training.md

 # How To Improve?
 - How to get difficult enough task for all tokens?
 - [Electra paper @ Stanford & Google Brain @ ICRL 2020, Not SoTA](https://openreview.net/pdf?id=r1xMH1BtvB)
-- smaller generator and big discriminator
+- Smaller generator and big discriminator
-- train big model
-- smaller generator is jointly trained
+- Jointly train the generator and discriminator
-- the generator is trained with masked language modeling (MLM)
+- The generator is trained with masked language modeling (MLM)
-- for masked positions generator samples tokens
+- For each masked position generator samples one token
-- these corrupted tokens are detected by the big model
-- true or fake token?
+- The big model discriminates true or fake token

 ![img.png](/images/electra-generator-discriminator.png)

-# Specifics
+# The Architecture and Methods
-- generator and discriminator same architecture
+- Generator and discriminator same architecture
-- only embeddings are shared
+  - only embeddings or tokens and positional are shared
   - sharing more was not helping
-- generator has 4x - 2x less layers
-- trained jointly otherwise discriminator fails to learn
-- Weight sharing only embeddings or tokens and positional.
 - Generator 2x - 4x smaller
   - bigger are not helping
   - compute more expensive
-  - perhaps otherwise too difficult task
+  - perhaps bigger too difficult task
+- Trained jointly otherwise discriminator fails to learn
+  - otherwise, the discriminator fails to learn

 ![img.png](../images/electra-loss.png)